neerajnair72/PHP-behat-appium-sample/README.md

 * [Parallel Testing With Behat](#running-parallel-tests-using-behat)
 * [Local Testing With Behat](#testing-locally-hosted-or-privately-hosted-projects)

-## Prerequisites For Running Behat Selenium Scripts
+## Prerequisites For Running Behat appium Scripts

-Before you begin automation testing with Selenium and Behat, you would need to:
+Before you begin automation testing with appium and Behat, you would need to:

 * Make sure that you have the latest **PHP** installed on your system.
 You can download and install **PHP** using following commands in the terminal: